Darren Powell: Crystal Palace

 In the summer transfer window of 2002, it was expected that Powell would stay at Brentford for the 2002–03 season.
-However, in August, he signed for Crystal Palace for £400,000, having previously been targeted by Manager Trevor Francis.
+However, in August, he signed for Crystal Palace for £400,000, having previously been targeted by the Eagles manager Trevor Francis.

 Powell made his Crystal Palace debut in the opening game of the season against Preston North End, starting and scoring the first goal, in a 2–1 win.
 From the start of the season, he established himself in the starting eleven.
 On 10 September 2002, Powell scored again in the first round of the League Cup, in a 2–1 win over Plymouth Argyle.
 Despite being sidelined on numerous occasions during the 2002–03 season, Powell went on to make 46 appearances, scoring twice in all competitions.

 In the 2003–04 season, Powell was initially an integral part of the team, but was subsequently plagued with injuries.
 Powell was also suspended when he received a second bookable offence, in a 1–1 draw against Derby County on 14 October 2003.
 While on the sidelines, Powell was close to joining Palace's Division One rivals, Reading, but the transfer move broke down, citing a failed medical, as well as, manager Iain Dowie's desire to keep him.
 After seven months away from the first team, he returned to training.
-Powell made his first appearance from injury on 14 May 2004, where he came on as a late substitute, in a 3–2 win over Sunderland.
-Powell then scored in the dying seconds of Palace's Play-off semi-final second-leg game, at Sunderland taking the score on the night to a 2–1 defeat, but the aggregate score to 4–4.
+Powell made his first appearance from injury on 14 May 2004, where he came on as a late substitute in a 3–2 first-leg Play-off semi-final win over Sunderland.
+Powell then scored in the dying seconds of the away second-leg game at the Stadium of Light taking the score on the night to a 2–1 defeat, but the aggregate score was level at 4–4.
 Palace won on penalties and were promoted to the Premiership, following a play-off final win over West Ham.
 At the end of the 2003–04 season, Powell had made 15 appearances, scoring once in all competitions.